gordwilling/data-structures-and-algorithms/project-1/explanation_5.md

 Hash calculation involves applying a mathematical formula to each element of the input, making it linearly dependent on the input length, so O(n) time complexity and constant O(1) space complexity.

+By maintaining a pointer to the tail of the BlockChain, the append operation can be done in constant time (after the hash has been calculated)